clincha/ElasticStar/README.md

 ### User stories for improvement

-As a recruiter, I want to know what a candidate is capable of, so that I can recruit them into the correct role.

 As a Starling Bank account holder, I want to make custom visualizations for my bank account, so that I can quickly ascertain financial information that is relevant to me.

 As a Starling Bank account holder, I want to explore every piece of data that Starling has, so that I can build a holistic view of my opening.